“I embarked on the task of calculating [my firm’s] ratios with an enthusiasm I hadn’t previously known was possible prior to taking ACCT11059.

 I feel the way I think, understand and view the world around me has significantly changed.
 I have morphed as an individual and embarked on a much deeper level of learning that I didn’t know was possible.

 So here I am, a previously inadequate person in respect to numbers, calculations and anything math related, to an individual excited at the prospect of performing ratios and seeing what information I can derive from numerical values.”

 Thank you to everyone who has submitted your ASS#2 Steps 7-10.
-Quite a few people are pleased to have finished their last assignment and have felt like dancing for a few minutes before, perhaps, preparing for exams in other units.
+Quite a few people are pleased to have finished their last assignment and have felt like dancing for a few minutes before, perhaps, preparing for exams or completing assignments in other units.

 Here is some general feedback on ASS#2 Steps 7-10.

 Most people identified three products or services for their firm very well, although some people did struggle to do this.
 Also, most people were able to estimate or guess selling prices, variable costs and contribution margins for each of their firm’s products or services, and to comment on the contribution margins; and also to identify resource constraints and comment on these constraints.

 Some people commented on how using contribution margins could help us focus on what is relevant to decisions, although it was also important to consider qualitative factors (such as the need to keep a broad enough product range to ensure access to distribution channels).
 Also some people referred to the fact that contribution margins are only as good as the numbers put into their calculation; and that these numbers may turn out to not reflect what actually happens in the future (for example, selling prices and variable costs in the future may end up being different to what occurred in the past).

 “…without Lois’ direction in the tutorial classes [in Brisbane] and Maria’s videos, I wouldn’t have been 100% confident in my calculations and anyone that has posted on MS Teams or our Facebook page that they are struggling with this stage, I directed them to the video’s on Moodle.”